scrivanidc/dreampi_custom_scripts/README.md

 Explanation of the approach:
 This automation script makes a backup (2 times) of the original DreamPi script, as well as downloads the two files related to DCNET directly from the Flycast/Flyinghead github, so it has everything needed to install the add-on.
-And whenever an option is chosen between on or off, it simply replaces the dreampi.py file with the backup, either from the standard DCLive", or from DCNET.
+And whenever an option is chosen between on or off, it simply replaces the dreampi.py file with the backup, either from the standard DCLive, or from DCNET.

 In short, this installer/executor works as a router between one script and another, being the traditional one and the DCNET.